Transcript of the video

 Let's start listening to the recorded conversation.
 Your waiting time is longer than expected.

 Please wait a little longer.
-For many minutes, Mathieu had an automatic message saying "The waiting time is longer than expected".
+For several minutes, Mathieu had an automatic message saying "The waiting time is longer than expected".

 Waiting time is the time you have to wait for something to happen.
 So waiting time is the time he has to wait on the phone before he has someone to talk to.
 When Mathieu first called, the message said "You have five minutes to wait or ten minutes to wait".